 View a breakdown of fees for the three core programs below.
 Remember that elements of the curriculum can be done in advance of registration and used as RPL.
 This would be deducted from the fees.

 Download the fee structureOur course delivery is mostly online live and interactive learning, with some face to face intensives.
+International and interstate participants can contact the FSI to discuss online options for the face-to-face components.

 Other family therapy approaches are considered.
 All participants are encouraged in discussion groups to consider similarities and differences with other approaches.
 For more information about Bowen theory and other approaches, follow the link below to Jenny and Lily Mailer’s podcasts, where this is touched on in general.